Skip to main content

 πŸ“ Personal Story: My Living Room Saved My Sanity

 I was burned out.
 The pandemic turned my living room into a workspace, dining zone, and stress capsule.
-One day, I moved my desk toward natural light, replaced overhead glare with warm lamps, and placed a plant next to my laptop.
+I moved my desk to daylight, swapped overhead glare for warm lamps, and added a plant.

-The change was instant.
-I felt calmer.
-I started waking up earlier and thinking more clearly.
-That space shift cascaded into better eating, stretching, and finally, sleep.
-That was the beginning of my own "Wellness by Design" journey.
+Instantly calmer.
+I woke earlier and thought more clearly.
+That one space shift cascaded into better eating, stretching, and sleep.
+It started my “Wellness by Design” journey.

 πŸ›‘️ CTA: Your Wellness Doesn’t Need Willpower.
 It Needs Design.